 - Learn the signs of human trafficking, particularly as it relates to students.
-Start by earning your Human Trafficking Awareness Badge from Justice U[TM] at justiceu.engagetogether.com. - Program the National Human Trafficking Hotline (888-373-7888) into your mobile device, post free flyers with the contact information in your schools, and include a link to humantraffickinghotline.org on your social media pages and website so that you and your students and families can quickly report suspicious activity or get help. - Understand how trafficking presents itself in schools (safesupportivelearning.ed.gov/human-trafficking-americas-schools). - Incorporate grade-level materials about human trafficking in social studies, health, and other subjects.
+Get the essential and critical knowledge about commercial sexual exploitation of children (CSEC) that you need with the Justice UTM CSEC Series.
+Earn your certification today at learnwithjusticeu.com/csecseries. - Program the National Human Trafficking Hotline (888-373-7888) into your mobile device, post free flyers with the contact information in your schools, and include a link to the humantraffickinghotline.org on your social media and website so that you and your students and families can report suspicious activity or get help. - Understand how trafficking presents itself in schools (safesupportivelearning.ed.gov/human-trafficking-americas-schools). - Incorporate grade-level materials about human trafficking in social studies, health, and other subjects.
 Many educational curriculums are available. - Partner with local law enforcement or anti-trafficking task force to create identification and reporting protocols in your school. - Educate students on internet safety using Netsmartz K-12 plans netsmartz.org/Educators. - Empower students to do service or research projects about human trafficking and vulnerable populations.
 Support students as they seek to educate their peers and the community.
-The resources available at engagetogether.com/students will help! - Discover what resources your community has available to wrap around youth and families facing vulnerabilities, especially youth in foster care, students living in poverty, and youth who have experienced loss.
+The resources, action kits, and more available at engagetogether.com/students will help! - Discover what resources your community has available to wrap around youth and families facing vulnerabilities, especially youth in foster care, students living in poverty, and youth who have experienced loss.